polkadot-developers/polkadot-docs/develop/parachains/testing/mock-runtime.md

 ### Testing Module

 The mock runtime includes all the necessary pallets and configurations needed for testing.
-To simplify the process, you can create a module that integrates all components, making it easier to assess how pallets and system elements interact.
+To ensure proper testing, you must create a module that integrates all components, enabling assessment of interactions between pallets and system elements.

 Here's a simple example of how to create a testing module that simulates these interactions: